-HOW CAN OUR STAFF HELP YOU?Advanced Downtown Aquatic Physical Therapy (ADAPT) opened for business on August 29th, 2005.
+HOW CAN OUR STAFF HELP YOU?Advanced Downtown Aquatic Physical Therapy (ADAPT PT) opened for business on August 29th, 2005.
 It is a “State of the Art” independent Aquatic and Physical Therapy clinic serving West Branch and the surrounding areas.
 Our staff of experienced professionals will provide patients with caring and compassionate treatment to give them the best possible results.
 We will measure our success by the patients progress toward the complete restoration of his or her highest functioning skills.
 A physical therapy Plan of Care can be put together for your injury or specific area of pain that may include one or more of the following in the list below

 We accept all forms of insurance and are willing to work with those who do not have insurance to ensure they receive the treatment they need.
 We will provide in-home treatment for those who are homebound and will assist with arranging transportation to the clinic for those who are unable to drive.

 Who we are?